 She has been organizing international conferences, hosting interns from global institutions, and has continued to nurture the ongoing evolution of a modern mother’s movement with an emphasis on visibility, family studies, and inclusion.
 She launched the Journal of Mother Studies, MER, and MaMaZina Magazine.
 Her writing has been featured in academic and literary journals.

-She will be integrating projected goals and new directions with the Museum project in St. Petersburg into newly developed systems to better maximize community impact and the development of new and existing relationships.
+Connie will be integrating projected database goals into newly developed systems to better maximize community impact and activate ongoing relationships.

 Deborah is a senior executive who combines a deep technical background with general management experience.
 She has a track record of successfully building and leading collaborative teams with an agile mindset that delivers innovative products and services that achieve ambitious business goals.
 Deborah is known for an entrepreneurial spirit and drive that enables growth in sales and student recruitment, customer retention, institutional advancement, alumni affairs, analytics, and IT operations.
 Deborah earned her undergraduate degree from Wellesley College majoring in Art History and minoring in Astronomy.
 She has a graduate degree in Non-Profit Management from Lasell University and holds multiple Salesforce consulting certifications.
 Deborah joins MOM’s team as a valuable contributor and leader who can facilitate next stage practical growth of the museum vision in St. Petersburg

 MOM Art Annex 501c3 Non-Profit Board